grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 }
 ```

-which was easy to forget and may have introduced a performance penalty on cloning objects each time, even when the code that was calling the getter had no intention of modifying the date.
+which many of us tended to forget and which may have introduced a performance penalty because the objects were cloned every time, even when the code that was calling the `getDate()` had no intention of modifying the date.

-And that's not all, folks - after all, I said to avoid getters, so we should not have this problem, right?
-Well, no, because the same applies when our class passes the date somewhere like this:
+Even when we follow the suggestion of avoiding getters, the same applies when our class passes the date somewhere like in this `dumptInto()` method`:

 ```java
 public void dumpInto(Destination destination) {